-Riverbanks Zoo and Garden has been closed for more than two months but this Saturday, May 23rd, they’ll once again be open to the public!
+Riverbanks Zoo and Garden has been closed for more than two months but since Saturday, May 23rd, they once again are open to the public!
 To ensure the continued safety of Zoo staff, guests and animals, they are institutinig a multi-phase reopening.
 So, here’s what you need to know for this weekend.

 First, YOU MUST BUY TICKETS ONLINE IN ADVANCE.
 Time slots will be available every half hour beginning at 9 a.m. each day.
 You will not be admitted without an advance online reservation.